fbpx

 In September, locals are more laid back and relaxed after the summer holidays and they anticipate fall with a clearer mind and a rested body.

-Days continue to be long, though sunshine drops from 13 to 9 hours since the days are shorter than in June (though still very long) but the temperatures are more or less the same between 15 to 24 degrees Celsius or 60 to 73 Fahrenheit for the month.
+Days continue to be long, though sunshine drops from 13 to 9 hours since the days are shorter than in June (though still very long) but the temperatures are more or less the same between 15 to 24 C (60 to 73 F) for the month.
 Rainfall continues to be low with an average of 11 days with sort showers.

 Tips when packing for Venice in summer